alphagov/government-service-design-manual/agile/index.md

 ## Features of agile

-Agile product development is usually broken into small units of work called Sprints.
+Agile product development is usually broken into small units of work called sprints.
 At GDS a sprint lasts a week and runs from Wednesday to Tuesday, however other agile development teams may run longer sprints.

 Standup take place daily, and are an opportunity for teams to discuss the previous days work, tell people what they pan to work on, and reveal any blockers for progress.